dwarvesf/brainery/memo/continuous-translation.md

 ---
 tags:
   - web
   - engineering
+  - frontend
 title: Continuous Translation
 date: 2023-04-11
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type:
 hide_frontmatter: false
-author: null
+author:
 created_time: 2023-04-11
 created: 2023-04-11
 ---

 ![[eaf982ca480d0677ec9d8fd34553b51a_MD5.webp]]

-# Introduction
+## Introduction

 Continuous Translation (CT) is a modern approach to translation management that involves synchronizing software development and translation workflows.
 This means that developers, translators, and product owners work together in a continuous cycle to ensure that all translations are up-to-date and aligned with the latest software developments.

 Unlike traditional translation workflows, Continuous Translation eliminates the need for file and space synchronization between different stakeholders, streamlining the translation process and promoting better collaboration.
 By implementing Continuous Translation, companies can achieve faster development cycles, higher-quality translations, and a better user experience for their customers.

-# Working with localization
+## Working with localization

-## How localization generally works
+### How localization generally works

 ![[0ca3440b9dbd840d349d587dd7fd6a1d_MD5.webp]]